bednardominik/Bootstrap_My_Blog/README.md

 # Upgraded Blog

-This is a Flask-based travel blog project.
+This is a Flask-based blog project.

 ## Setup